-A FIO Request is a transaction in which a payee is requesting funds from a payer using FIO Addresses.
+A FIO Request is a transaction in which a payee is requesting funds from a payer using FIO Crypto Handles (aka FIO Addresses).
 The details of FIO Requests are private and only readable by the counter parties to the transaction.

 This request is stored on-chain, and all sensitive metadata is encrypted (currency, amount, public address of payee, FIO Data, etc.) using the Diffie-Hellman key method, which utilizes a shared secret from the payee private key and payer public key.
 This encryption is always enabled for all FIO Requests.